Amazon access keys - Amazon SDKs and Tools

 Use short-term credentials

-We recommend configuring your SDK or tool to use IAM Identity Center authentication to use extended session duration options.
+We recommend configuring your SDK or tool to use IAM Identity Center authentication for your SDK or tool to use extended session duration options.

 However, to set up the SDK or tool's temporary credentials directly, see Authenticate using short-term credentials.